 Ally Memon is the course director for the BA (Hons) Business Management Practice programme at Kingston Business School and engages with research in public services management.
 He is a member of the Well-being at Work (WWK) Research Group where he leads and collaborates on different research projects.
-He primarily teaches and supervises on the MSc Leadership and Management in Healthcare programme and also supervises doctoral (PhD) research and postgraduate (MSc) research across the MSc Occupational & Business Psychology and MSc International HRM programmes.
+He primarily teaches and supervises on the MSc Leadership and Management in Health programme and also teaches and supervises doctoral (PhD) research and postgraduate (MSc) research across the MSc Occupational & Business Psychology and MSc International HRM programmes.
 He is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) and a Fellow of the Higher Education Academy (HEA).
-Previously he has been an active member of the Canadian Industrial Relations Association and has served as a referee on the British Academy of Management Conference Track for Organisational Transformation, Change and Development.
+Previously he has served as a referee on the British Academy of Management Conference Track for Organisational Transformation, Change and Development.
 As a Chartered CIPD practitioner, he has undertaken an extensive portfolio of training and consultancy work with a range of public and private sector organisations in the UK and internationally.
 Currently he is also an Associate Consultant with Public Administration International (PAi) based in London.
 His research work has featured in numerous internationally reputed (ABS) journals and newspapers and in recent years has received awards from the International Research Society for Public Management and the Irish Academy of Management.
 In the past has been a nominee for the University of Edinburgh Principal's medal.

 Senior Lecturer and Course Director

 While at Kingston, he has delivered consultancy projects involving a 'Leadership Development Programme Evaluation for NHS commissioners' and the 'Evaluation of the NHS-Go app for health literacy in young people' associated with the Healthy London Partnership.
-Most recently he has led the development of an international partner-based research bid on modernising HEI curriculum & staff development for sustainable development under a PRME (UN) funding programme.
 Previously, he served as a Research Associate on an Erasmus Plus project (PROPOUND), funded by the European Commission (EACEA) which examined transversal competences development and graduate employability in Europe.

 Kinder, Tony, Six, Frédérique, Stenvall, Jari and Memon, Ally (2020) Governance-as-legitimacy : are ecosystems replacing networks?
 Public Management Review, ISSN (print) 1471-9037 (Epub Ahead of Print)